 My next Thunderbird was a 1983 Turbo Coupe (VIN 1FABP46W104155354).
 It had the 2.3L turbo engine with a whopping 140HP.
 It also had a 5-speed manual transmission.
 That was actually good back in those days.

-Eventually I sold that (4/1989) and bought a 1988 Turbo Coupe in midnight blue metallic and 5-speed manual (not pictured but similar to the photo at top).
+Eventually I sold that (4/1989) and bought a 1988 Turbo Coupe in midnight blue metallic and 5-speed manual.
 That car was a factory executive car with only 14k miles.
 It remains one of the lowest mile cars I have owned.
 Unlike the pre-1987 Turbo Coupes, the 1988 was intercooled.
 I of course cranked the boost up to the limit of the fuel system (about 20psi).
 It was originally rated an 190HP but mine was likely well over 200HP.
 While that seems pathetic today back in 1988 it was not that bad.
 That car would easily get over 30MPG on the highway, as most of my Turbo Coupes did.